protostax/ProtoStax_CapacitiveTouch_Piano_Demo/README.md

 * [ProtoStax for Arduino](https://www.protostax.com/products/protostax-for-arduino)
 * Arduino (Uno), but you can use other form factors that fit a Shield

+The multi-octave piano also uses 2 momentary push button switches to move the octave of the piano up or down from the base octave, giving multi-octaves with the same capacitive touch keyboard.

 For further instructions, see the [Portable Capacitive Touch Piano](https://www.hackster.io/sridhar-rajagopal/protostax-capacitive-touch-piano-demo-2c38e9) Tutorial at [Hackster.io](https://www.hackster.io/sridhar-rajagopal/protostax-capacitive-touch-piano-demo-2c38e9)

 Also see